abrarahsan16/CanSatElectronics2017-18/README.md

-# CanSatElectronics2017-18
+# Ryerson International CanSat 2017-2018

-This is the repository for Ryerson Tomahawk.
-Both the past softwares as well as everything created during the 2017-2018 year is contained here.
+This is the repository for Ryerson Team Tomahawk.